fast-programmer/outboxer/README.md

 ## How it works

+### 1. Queue message (in same transaction)

-1. When an event is created in your SQL database, Outboxer automatically creates a queued message record with a polymorphic association to your event in the same database transaction.
+When your application creates an `Event` record, Outboxer automatically queues a corresponding `Outboxer::Message` **within the same database transaction**, using an `after_create` callback.

+This ensures your application can’t create an event without also queuing it for publishing.

+### 2. Publish message (out-of-band)

-2. A high performance message publisher script then buffers those queued messages for concurrent publishing.
+A high performance, multithreaded publisher script (e.g. `bin/outboxer_publisher`) continuously buffers and then publishes those queued messages.

 ## Installation